• Skip to main content

 • Then add the vanilla, two eggs and additional egg yolk, one at a time, mixing on low speed until well incorporated.

-2 tsp Vanilla Extract, 2 Eggs, 1 Egg Yolk
+2 teaspoon Vanilla Extract, 2 Eggs, 1 Egg Yolk

 • Slowly mix the dry mixture in with the creamy mixture, still on the low setting, then slowly mix in the chocolate chips.